-2015 was a very exciting year for Apathy is Boring, and represents a great opportunity for the organization moving forward.
+2015 represents a great opportunity for youth engagement and voter turnout in Canada.
 In previous years, youth voter turnout was seeing a steady decline.
-The 2015 Federal election, however, saw an 18% increase in youth voter turnout since 2011, and represents a promising trend in youth civic engagement.
+The 2015 Federal election however, saw an 18% increase in youth voter turnout since 2011 and represents a promising trend in youth civic engagement.

-Last year, 57.1% of youth between the ages of 18 and 24 voted in the federal election, the highest voter turnout among that demographic in two decades.
-Many of those voters were first time voters, and most Canadians during the first two elections after they become eligible continue to be voters for the rest of their lives.
+In 2015, 57.1% of youth between the ages of 18 and 24 voted in the federal election, the highest voter turnout among that demographic in two decades.
+Many of those voters were first time voters, and most Canadians who vote during the first two elections after they become eligible continue to be voters for the rest of their lives.

 A Canada where every young Canadian is an active and creative citizen, and youth are meaningfully engaged in all aspects of the democratic process.